cozette-brown/BROWN-Data-Science-Portfolio/MLStreamlitApp/README.md

 # Machine Learning Streamlit Application

-This ***Machine Learning Streamlit Application*** allows users to select and train a supervised machine learning model using a sample dataset or their own uploaded .csv file.
+This ***Machine Learning Streamlit Application*** allows users to select and train supervised machine learning models using a sample dataset or their own uploaded .csv file.
 Users can preview their dataset, experiment with hyperparameters, and view changes to their model performance metrics as they tune.<br><br>

 This app includes the following machine learning models:
 * Linear Regression